cgalmenartest/node/INSTALL.md

      npm run migrate
      npm run init

-If you run into problems with "npm run init" you can skip that step.
+Please note, ``npm run init`` once per database, otherwise you'll see an error.
+If you get an error you can skip that step.

 If you'd like to include a sample project, also run: